anaVitoriaLouro/Analysing-Data/README.md

 ### The challenge

-- Everyday the company's system updates the previous day's sales.
+- After analysing the customer history from last years, you notice that the enterprise has a 26% of Churn from clients.
+This represents a big problem for the enterprise

-- As an analyst, you daily job is to send an e-mail to your superiors with the following informations: the income and how many products were sold total
+- What does the company need to do to resolve this?

 ### This project was developed during the special livestream "Intensivão de Python" by Hashtag Programação
 - Website: https://www.hashtagtreinamentos.com/